-Judges are covered by a retirement plan that is a defined benefit pension plan.
+Judges are covered by the Judges Retirement Plan, a defined benefit pension plan administered by the Minnesota State Retirement System.
 The employer's contribution rate is 22.5 percent of salary.
 The employee's contribution is nine percent for "tier I" members, who are judges elected or appointed before July 1, 2013, and did not or could not elect the "tier II" program, or seven percent for tier II members, who are judges elected or appointed on or after July 1, 2013, or who elected the tier II program.

 For tier I members, the retirement benefit is a pension calculated by multiplying the average "high-five" salary by 2.7 percent for each year of service before July 1, 1980, and 3.2 percent for each year of service after June 30, 1980.
-The maximum benefit, however, is capped at 76.8 percent of the judge's average high-five salary.
+Years of service are capped at the greater of 24 years or the number of years of service which, when multiplied by the 2.7 and 3.2 percent multiples, results in 76.8.
+Full retirement age is age 65.
 For tier II members, the pension is calculated by multiplying the average high-five salary by 3.2 percent for each year of service before January 1, 2014, and 2.5 percent for each year of service after December 31, 2013.
-There is no cap for this benefit.
+There is no service cap.
+Full retirement age is age 66.

 Judges are vested in their pension benefit after five years of service.
-After pension payments begin, the pension amount is eligible for annual postretirement increases.
+After pension payments begin, the pension amount is eligible for annual postretirement increases (also referred to as COLAs).
+Currently, the COLA for the Judges Plan is 1.5 percent.